tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Inside, it smelled of mildew and something else I couldn’t place.
 Whatever it was, it wasn't fully identifiable or quite right, and it got stronger as we moved further from the window.

 Four flashlight beams went in four directions and found the first-floor corridor: long, doors on both sides, most of them open, peeling paint and water damage on the walls, and at the far end a section of collapsed ceiling that had brought part of the floor above down with it into a rubble heap that blocked the hallway entirely.
-The patient rooms off the corridor were small.
+The patient rooms were small.
 A rusted metal bedframe sat in most of them, its mattress long gone.

 We moved down the corridor toward the collapsed section and found a stairwell branching off to the right before we reached it.
 Luckily, the stairwell was intact, concrete with plaster debris that crunched underfoot and made it impossible to move quietly.
 We went up single file.